-The Most Spoken Languages In The World (2020)
+The 27 Most Spoken Languages in the World (2021)

-English is the most spoken language in the world, and is the global lingua franca, or common language.
 It’s the official language of 67 countries, and is also an official language of many large international organizations.
 These include the United Nations, the European Union, the World Trade Organization, and the International Monetary Fund.

 Additionally, 55% of the internet is in English, and it’s the most studied language in the world.
 The benefits of speaking English are endless!